gatling/gatling/src/docs/content/reference/current/session/expression_el/index.md

 The Gatling EL is not a dynamic language, but just placeholders with a few additional helpers.

-If you need a full blown templating engine, you can use our Pebble support.
+If you need a full-blown templating engine, you can use our Pebble support.

 Gatling EL uses a `${attributeName}` syntax, where *attributeName* is the name of an attribute in the Session.